 How Far Back Can the IRS Go for Unfiled Taxes?

 The IRS requires you to go back and file your last six years of tax returns to get in their good graces.
+Usually, the IRS requires you to file taxes for up to the past six years of delinquency, though they encourage taxpayers to file all missing tax returns if possible.

 Payment plans can be arranged with the IRS.
 They offer several programs including installment agreements, offer in compromise settlements and even offer a currently not collectible statuses where the IRS agrees not to enforce collections of your tax debt if it would create financial hardship.
 In some cases, bankruptcy can eliminate what you owe on returns.